cuteribs/CopilotPrReviewer/resources/pr-review-strategy.md

 - [ ] I checked each file's imports for layer/dependency violations using its path
 - [ ] I traced at least one failure path for every new operation that can fail
 - [ ] I checked every new input surface for missing validation or authorization
+- [ ] I checked that new file names, class names, and variable names are consistent with the established conventions in the codebase
 - [ ] I did not flag pre-existing issues unrelated to this PR
 - [ ] Where context was missing, I stated what was missing and how it limits the review